jCodingStuff/EvolutionarySteeringBehaviors/README.md

 The objective of this project is to simulate a society and see what is the OPTIMAL AGENT.

 16-10-2017: creating a custom vector class to work with the physics of the world (steering forces).
+18-10-2017: creating the window, the canvas, and the framerate.
-18-10-2017 (CURRENT STATUS): creating the window, the canvas, and the framerate.
+18-10-2017 (CURRENT STATUS): creating the agents, the food, and the poison

 Craig Reynold's paper: https://www.red3d.com/cwr/steer/ Dan Shiffman in YouTube: https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw